certara/pyDarwin/docs/Glossary.rst

 - math errors (divide by zero, log(negative value))
 - numerical error in execution

-Significant effort was made to capture theses errors an display them to the user on the command line and in the messages.txt file (in the working directory).
+Significant effort was made to capture theses errors an display them to the user the console and in the messages.txt file (in the working directory).
-For debugging purposes, these errors can be reproduced by going to the run directory (run_dir\\generation\\model_num) and rerunning the model from the command line.
+For debugging purposes, these errors can be reproduced by going to the run directory (:file:`run_dir/generation/model_num`) and rerunning the model from the command line.

 In addition, errors may occur in running post run R or python code.
 Finally the NONMEM or R code may time out, producing no final results.
 In all of these cases, the fitness/reward value assigned in called the crash_value.
 The crash value is set in the options file, and should be substantially higher